 Shuttle Cross Pick-Up

-This test is a hockey specific hand-eye coordination and agility test, performed off-ice though set up to replicate some of the on ice abilities required of ice hockey players.
+This test is an ice-hockey specific hand-eye coordination and agility test, performed off-ice though set up to replicate some of the on-ice abilities required of ice hockey players.
 It is one of the tests of the SPARQ rating system for hockey, and the SPARQ protocol details are listed here.

 purpose: this is a test of hand-eye coordination and the ability to change direction (agility).

 equipment required: stopwatch or timing gates, measuring tape, 2 marker cones, 3 octagonal (SPARQ Agility Web) rings, 2 SPARQ Quick React Balls are preferred (tennis balls also OK), a flat non-slip surface.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Measure and mark out the test area.
 Perform an appropriate warm-up.
 See more details of pre-test procedures.

 course set-up: The cones and rings are laid out in the cross pattern as shown in the diagram, distances measured to the center of each ring or cone.
 A ball is placed in the ring at position C and E.